UConn vs Saint Mary's (CA) Players to Watch - Second Round

 UConn Players to Watch

-Sanogo puts up 17.1 points and 7.4 rebounds per contest -- both team highs.
-He is also putting up 1.2 assists, shooting 60.2% from the field.
+Sanogo is tops on the Huskies with 17.1 points per contest and 7.4 rebounds, while also putting up 1.2 assists.

-Tristen Newton leads his squad in assists per game (4.6), and also posts 10 points and 4.2 rebounds.
-At the other end, he averages 1.1 steals and 0.3 blocked shots.
+Tristen Newton is tops on his squad in assists per contest (4.6), and also averages 10 points and 4.2 rebounds.
+Defensively, he delivers 1.1 steals and 0.3 blocked shots.

-Jordan Hawkins is averaging 16 points, 1.3 assists and 3.9 rebounds per game.
+Jordan Hawkins is putting up 16 points, 1.3 assists and 3.9 rebounds per contest.

 Saint Mary's (CA) Players to Watch

-Mitchell Saxen is the Gaels' top rebounder (7.8 per game), and he puts up 11.8 points and 1.8 assists.
+Mitchell Saxen is averaging a team-high 7.8 rebounds per game.
+And he is contributing 11.8 points and 1.8 assists, making 55.3% of his shots from the field.

-Ducas gives the Gaels 12.6 points, 4.4 rebounds and 1 assists per game.
-He also delivers 1 steal and 0.4 blocked shots.
+The Gaels get 12.6 points, 4.4 rebounds and 1 assists per game from Ducas.

+The Gaels receive 14.1 points, 2.2 rebounds and 2 assists per game from Aidan Mahaney.

 UConn Top Performers (Last 10 Games)